wsvdmeer/pwnagotchi-plugins/bt-tether/README.md

 > **✅ Important:** This plugin has been tested on **Android 15 & 16** with [Pwnagotchi v2.9.5.3](https://github.com/jayofelony/pwnagotchi/releases/tag/v2.9.5.3) and [v2.9.5.4](https://github.com/jayofelony/pwnagotchi/releases/tag/v2.9.5.4). **Bluetooth tethering must be enabled on your device** for this plugin to work.
 Compatibility with other versions has not been tested.
 >
 > **🆕 No manual MAC configuration required!** The web UI can scan, pair, and manage devices automatically.
 MAC randomization is handled for both iOS and Android.
-Manual MAC entry is not needed for normal use.
+Manual MAC entry is not needed.

 A comprehensive Bluetooth tethering plugin that provides guided setup and automatic connection management for sharing your phone's internet connection with your Pwnagotchi.